Whether it’s CS:GO, Overwatch, or PUGB, shooters are incredibly competitive and thus require a solid array of gaming

 This list is hand-picked with the highest user rated FPS focused mice on the market.
 Making the ones to make that it on this list the best of the best.
 In addition, this list will not be chronological, seeing as the mice that actually made it onto this list are all brilliant, and each is better than the other in different ways.
 And therefore your own preference is very important, so we will try to highlight each mice strengths and weaknesses.
 In order to make it easy for you to find the one that fits your personal playstyle.

 We have focused mainly on these 4 key factors when reviewing these products.

 Performance – Some mice with worse specifications sometimes outperform ones with better specifications.
 Therefore the actual performance of the gaming mouse is a crucial factor to consider.

 Specifications/features – In FPS games, speed and accuracy are insanely important.
 So, of course, the actual specifications on the mouse are very important.

 Quality – This is obviously strongly connected to the price factor.
 But some people simply don’t care that much about the price, as long as the quality is top-notch.

 Value for money – As with any other product, price matters.
 And it’s important, how much value you get for your hard-earned money.

 These factors are clearly not the only significant factors to consider.
 We are trying to look at everything bad and good with every gaming mouse.
 Those 4 are just the most crucial to their final rating.

 After any testing period of products, there will be a number of them that almost deserve a spot on the list but don’t quite make it.
-These are the mice we tested for fps gaming but didn’t quite make the top 10.
+These are the mice we tested for fps gaming but didn’t quite make the list.